 A curious connection arose between my hunting for early occult detective fiction and my search for actual ghost reports that led to Spectral Edition: Ghost Reports in U.S. Newspapers, 1865-1917.
 The connection involves a tale titled “The Haunted Chamber.”
 This was published in The Waste Book, a journal printed in 1823 by “John Miller, Printer” from Providence (Rhode Island, I assume).

-It next appears in The Literary Journal, and Weekly Register of Science and the Arts (1.16 [Sept.
-21, 1833] p.
-124).
+It next appears in an 1833 issue of The Literary Journal, and Weekly Register of Science and the Arts.
 The introduction reads: “The substance of the following narrative was given, several years ago, as a contribution to a periodical work.
 It has now been revised and in part re-written, by the author, for insertion here.”
 Unfortunately, that author remains anonymous.

 The abridged version might have served as the source of subsequent reprints in newspapers — at least, until newspapers started taking it from other newspapers.
 The earliest I’ve found is in the May 23, 1840, issue of the Camden Journal, a newspaper from South Carolina.
 The story is now set “the upper part of this State,” which would mean South Carolina in this case, but when that phrase is repeated elsewhere, the story hits close to home with any reader anywhere.